Remigio Iza

 Remigio Iza Urcullu (20 January 1883 – 4 May 1960) was a Spanish footballer who played as a forward for Athletic Club.
 The highlight of his career was scoring the winning goal of the 1910 UECF Copa del Rey Final against Vasconia.

 Biography

-Together with José María Belauste, Luis Hurtado and Martyn Veitch, he was part of the great Athletic side that won back-to-back Copa del Rey titles in 1910 and 1911, in which Iza contributed with the winning goal of the 1910 final in a 1–0 win over Vasconia.
+Together with José María Belauste, Luis Hurtado and Andrew Veitch, Iza was part of the great Athletic side that won back-to-back Copa del Rey titles in 1910 and 1911, in which he contributed with the winning goal of the 1910 final in a 1–0 win over Vasconia.
 He also featured in the 1911 Copa del Rey Final in a convincing 3–1 win over RCD Espanyol.